Distributing Skimmed Rewards

 In order to access your minipool's balance, you will need to upgrade to the Atlas delegate first.
 The old Redstone delegate cannot be used to distribute the minipool's balance.

-By default, the Smartnode is configured to automatically distribute your minipools when their balance reaches 1 ETH.
+By default, the Smartnode is configured to automatically distribute any of your minipools when their individual balances reach 1 ETH.
 This threshold can be configured in the TUI by following the steps below.

 rocketpool service config